NUS-Project-SaBai/BackEnd/README.md

 2. Set up postgreSQL Database

-   - Install PostgreSQL 15 if not already installed.
+   - Install PostgreSQL 15 if not already installed. https://www.postgresql.org/download/
    - Create a new PostgreSQL database for Project SaBai.
+      - After launching the setup wizard, select all 4 components to install.
+      - Select default location when prompted for location.
+      - Remember your PostgreSQL password.
+      - Open pgAdmin 4 after PostgreSQL installation.
+      - Open the servers dropdown tab on the left and enter your password.
+      - Right click "Databases" and go to Create > Database.
+      - Enter "Sabai" as the database name and press "Save" to successfully create the local database.

 3. Configure Database Settings
    Navigate to the Backend directory and create a .env file if it is not present.
 Copy the content from `.env.example` and update the database configuration settings to match your PostgreSQL database credentials.
 Cloudinary credentials is in the Key Credentials doc.